autopilotpattern/nginx/README.md

 By default, this process will use the LetsEncrypt staging endpoint, so as not to impact your api limits.
 When ready for production, you must also set the `ACME_ENV` environment variable to `production`.

 You must ensure the domain resolves to your Nginx containers so that they can respond to the ACME http challenges.
+Triton users may [refer to this document](https://docs.joyent.com/public-cloud/network/cns/faq#can-i-use-my-own-domain-name-with-triton-cns) for more information on how to insure your domain resolves to your Triton containers.

 Example excerpt from `docker-compose.yml` with LetsEncrypt enabled: